timboudreau/gittattle/README.md

 The API aims to be simple and intuitive.
 Since this is read-only, only GET and HEAD requests are supported.

+### ``/git/index.html``
+A minimal web ui for a git server which can show lists of commits and files for a set of repositories which are subdirectories of the folder it was given on startup.

 ### ``/git``